The Next Course for Three Blacksmiths

 Jake and Sara understand and appreciate how special Three Blacksmiths is and will continue to offer the level of service, ambiance and local, seasonal foods that we've worked so hard to create.
 You'll find that not much has changed when you visit us, just two new friends to welcome you at the door.

 About Three Blacksmiths

 In August of 2017, after selling the Foster Harris House in Washington Virginia and travelling for two months through Europe gathering ideas and inspiration, owners John and Diane MacPherson set out to rebuild 20 Main Street in Sperryville.
 The low slung cinder block box of a building would soon become the two story white stuccoed gem that is now Three Blacksmiths.
 Renovated in no small part by the trio of John, Diane and sous chef Ethan Taylor, the building was transformed into a space warmed by wood and flickering candles.
 A wood-fired hearth at the heart of the dining room transforms ingredients into delicious morsels.
-And the intimacy of seven tables sets just the right tone for a special evening of delicious food and warm hospitality with a hint of European comfort.
+And the intimacy of six tables sets just the right tone for a special evening of delicious food and warm hospitality with a hint of European comfort.

 Why "Three Blacksmiths?"

 A century ago, Sperryville, Virginia was a bustling village of over 300 residents with five general stores, six mills, an apple packing house, a saloon, a barber shop, a pharmacy, and three blacksmiths.
 It was a time when most things were still made by hand and craftspeople had a direct connection to their handiwork.